awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis-create-package.md

 }
 ```

 Build the executable with `go build` and create a deployment package\.
-For instructions, see [AWS Lambda Deployment Package in Go](golang-package.md)\.
+For instructions, see [AWS Lambda deployment package in Go](golang-package.md)\.